Was Life an Inevitable Outcome of Thermodynamics?

 David Kaplan explains the second law and some new thoughts about it.

-England, proposes that in systems with an external influence — such as, say, the sun offers the earth — energy imbalances can so complex that atoms naturally rearrange themselves into architectures that can survive the chaos.
+England, proposes that in systems with an external influence — such as, say, the sun offers the earth — energy imbalances can be so complex that atoms naturally rearrange themselves into architectures that can survive the chaos.
 The structures that they form to handle the energy may look a lot like the atomic structures of living things.
 Is this how life merges from chaos?

 What the PRL Article Reports

 The experiments, conducted by England with students Tal Kachman and Jeremy A. Owen were aimed at seeing if particles can, first of all, reorganize themselves in response to an external energy source.
 The scientists modeled a “toy” chemical environment of reacting Brownian particles that were periodically subjected to external energy drivers that forced chemical interactions to take place.
 (This process is called “forcing.)
 The researchers observed that particles eventually sought out the necessary chemical to construct a system structure resonating at the same frequency as the driver, thus facilitating more effective absorption of its energy.

 In these more-complex experiments, England and Jordan Horowitz worked with computer simulations of a chemical network containing 25 chemicals.
 Running a series of simulations using random initial chemical concentrations, reaction rates, and “forcing landscapes” — sets of external energy sources and amounts — the researchers wanted to see what the final “fixed state” of the brews would be.
 Some settled into the expected entropic equilibrium, but other simulations, subjected to extreme, difficult environments, cycled rapidly through different arrangements in what looked very much like an attempt to arrive at the optimal structure for absorbing and emitting the energy to which they were exposed.
 In the paper’s abstract, England and Horowitz say this “might be recognized as examples of apparent fine-tuning.”